TRAINING & ASSESSMENTS

-Diploma of Screen & Media in Specialist Makeup – consist of on-campus face to face classes covering assessments in theoretical and practical elements, students are required to complete 800 hours on face to face training, 200 hours of practical work experience off campus, as well as 200 hours of research and practical assessments totaling 1200 hours of training.
+Diploma of Screen & Media in Specialist Makeup – On-campus face to face classes delivering practical and knowledgeable skills, research theoretical assessments, students are required to complete 800 hours of face to face training, 200 hours of practical work experience off-campus, as well as 200 hours of research and practical assessments totaling 1200 hours of industry style training.

-Photo shoots and portfolio creation are also important aspects developed throughout the courses.
-Students may also have the opportunity for field excursions, visiting Photographic studio’s, Television stations or work alongside the NSW Police, Fire and Ambulance creating SPFX injury simulation, the victims and patients for new and upcoming officers gaining their own field experience.
-Recently we were at Kingsford Smith Airport Sydney creating Air crash explosion victims, Sydney Harbour Tunnel crash investigation.
+Photoshoots and portfolio building are also important aspects developed throughout the courses.
+Students also have the opportunity of field excursions, visiting Photographic studio’s, Television stations or work alongside NSW Police, Fire and Ambulance creating SPFX injury simulation for WHS officers field experience.
+Kingsford Smith Airport Sydney working on air crash explosion victims, Sydney Harbour Tunnel crash investigation.

-Assessment methods include daily observation, skill competency, written and practical exams, group collaboration tasks, and research tasks.
-In addition, attendance is taken into account with student’s final results.
+Along with daily observation in skill competency, written and practical exams, group collaboration tasks, and research tasks.
+In addition, attendance is taken into account with the student’s final results.